SolidRun/lx2160a_build/README.md

 ## Build Full Image from Source with Docker

+### Download Build Scripts

+The full build process is managed by the [runme.sh](runme.sh) script in this very repository.
+Clone the current branch to a build directory of choice:

+    git clone -b develop-ls-5.15.71-2.2.0 https://github.com/SolidRun/lx2160a_build.git

 ### Build Full Image from Source with Docker

 A docker image providing a consistent build environment can be used as below: